Dirt bike coolant is an essential fluid that helps regulate the temperature of your dirt bike’s engine.

 You may need to replace few of the hose clamps or hoses if you have a leak, but in most cases a new engine coolant and regular tools should suffice.

-You can also use an oil drain pan or similar to catch the old coolant as it will be messy.
+You can also use an oil drain pan such as this one linked here or similar to catch the old coolant as it will be messy.

 Best Coolants for Dirt Bikes

 The purpose of the dirt bike coolant is to protect the motor from freezing temperatures and dirt bike overheating.